jptrainor/documin/README.md

 ## File Drag and Drop

- *documin* supports drag and drop file submission using [DropzoneJS] (http://www.dropzonejs.com).
-The *documin* web page will attempt to load [dropzone.js from cdnjs.com] (https://cdnjs.com/libraries/dropzone).
+ *documin* supports drag and drop file submission using [DropzoneJS](http://www.dropzonejs.com).
+The *documin* web page will attempt to load [dropzone.js from cdnjs.com](https://cdnjs.com/libraries/dropzone).
 If it succeeds then a drop area is enabled on the web page.
 If dropzone.js is not available via the CDN, or if for any reason initialization of dropzone fails, then *documin* functions normally but with the drop area hidden.

 ## Referencing Files By ID